The Shaming of the True: Mastering and releases

 Cuniberti did another remaster in his home studio in 2011, for which he took a more strictly "purist" approach by loading the original 1/2” analog mix tapes directly into Pro Tools in 24-bit at 96 kHz, and only applying a bit of equalization and limiting, without analog or digital compression.
 This resulted in a cleaner, punchier and more open sounding album.
 He also intentionally left in some performance flaws such as "pops" and "clicks", and replaced the mix of "Parade" as he had used an incorrect one for the previous masters.
 This second remaster was released as a special limited edition 2-CD box set in 2011, containing fourteen 12″ × 12″ prints, and with the second disc containing an alternate version of "Parade" recorded by Gilbert, an orchestrated version of "A Long Day's Life" by Mark Hornsby, and a spoken word version of the entire album performed by Jamie DeWolf.

+The last remastering was done in 2022, which was first released on vinyl on 24 february 2022, and in 2023 as digipack, which marks the final standard release.
+It has a similar clarity and warmth to the 2011 remaster, but is more polished, with the flaws again removed.
+In late 2023, a box set including this remaster and bonus discs with demos, outtakes and alternate versions will be released.
+This will be the ultimate release on print media before the rights management is arranged to make the album available for streaming.